| |

 role life insurance plays in protecting

-State exemption laws may differ in some
+the family unit. | | State exemption laws may differ in some

 respects.
 However, there are several general